farid1020/personal-site/app/data/about.md

 #### Intro
-I am a co-founder and the CTO of [Arthena](https://arthena.com) where I work on building the most accurate models for pricing and valuating fine art.
+I am a co-founder and the CTO of [Arthena](https://arthena.com) where I work on building the most accurate models for pricing fine art.
 My primary job functions are as a data scientist and software engineer.
 <br>
 I am available to consult on interesting projects.
 I am particularly interested in social impact, education, inclusively, space, and in applying machine learning to large data sets.
 I may even be available for pro-bono work depending on the time commitment and the project.
 If you'd like to meet, I am based in New York but travel to Palo Alto frequently.
 <br><br>